 What do ramshorn snail eggs look like?

 The first thing that you should know about these eggs is their appearance.
 They come in a cluster of usually 12-20-30 (although this number can vary).

 How to tell if ramshorn snail eggs are fertile.

 One thing you should know is a ramshorn snail is capable of laying unfertilized eggs.
-Although as a hermaphrodite, ramshorns can reproduce with any other snail of the same species And can retain genetic material from another snail for up to a year!
+Although as a hermaphrodite, ramshorns can reproduce with any other snail of the same species and can retain genetic material from another snail for up to a year!
 They still can produce and do produce, a lot of unfertilized eggs.
 Why?
 Duno.
 But they certainly do!

 If you look close enough you can also see a tiny snail starting to develop after about 1 week.
 That’s a sure-fire way to know they are fertile.

 However, if no little dot/baby snail is present, that means that the eggs are infertile.
-Eventually, you will need to do away with them.
+Eventually, you will can do away with them.

 How long does it take for ramshorn snail eggs to hatch?